zxsdotch/go-dns-info-server/README.md

 clients -- specifically to ensure that caching is working as expected and/or that cache busting is working as expected.

-The server is running at: `dns-info.zxs.ch`.
-Give it a try with e.g.:
+Example, if the server is running at: `dns-info.zxs.ch`:
 ```bash
 dig +short TXT dns-info.zxs.ch